-A. The front setback requirements of the UDO shall not apply on any lot where the average depth of the front yards of existing buildings on adjoining lots located wholly or partially within one hundred (100) feet on each side of such lot within the same block and zoning district and fronting on the same side of the street is either greater or less than the minimum required front setback depth.

-- B. If the average depth of the front yards is greater than the required front setback, the minimum front setback for such lot shall be within the range of depths of the front yards of the above referenced buildings. - C. If the average depth of the front yards is less than the required minimum front setback depth, the depth of the front setback of such lot shall be within the range of depths of the front yards of the above referenced buildings. - D. These provisions shall not apply to properties located within the RA-200 zoning district.
+- A. The front setback requirements of the UDO shall not apply on any lot where the average depth of the front yards of existing buildings on adjoining lots located wholly or partially within one hundred (100) feet on each side of such lot within the same block and zoning district and fronting on the same side of the street is either greater or less than the minimum required front setback depth. - B. If the average depth of the front yards is greater than the required front setback, the depth of the front setback for such lot shall be the average depth of the front yards of the above referenced buildings but need not be greater than 150 percent of the required front setback depth. - C. If the average depth of the front yards is less than the required minimum front setback depth, the depth of the front setback of such lot shall be the average of the front yards of the aforementioned buildings.

-230-40.6 County Approvals that are Required.
-All County approvals that are required for the use of the land and structures and for the location and operation of businesses and industries shall be obtained by the applicant and transmitted with a request for a development permit, building permit, or a certificate of occupancy.
+230-20.6 County Approvals that are Required.

+All County approvals that are required for the use of the land and structures and for the location and operation of businesses and industries shall be obtained by the applicant and transmitted by him with his request for a development permit, building permit, or a certificate of occupancy.

+230-20.7 Temporary Buildings.

-230-40.7 Temporary Buildings.
-A temporary building or buildings for use in connection with a construction project or land subdivision development shall be permitted on the land of the project during the construction period upon issuance of a building permit for the temporary building(s).
+A temporary building or buildings for use in connection with a construction project or land subdivision development shall be permitted on the land of the project during the construction period.